 Academic Levels: Students enrolled in this program typically demonstrate primary to early elementary ELA and math skills.
-Students are working toward earning the Skills and Achievement Commencement Credential (SACC) or the Career Development and Occupational Standards (CDOS) Commencement Credential.
+Students are working toward earning the Skills and Achievement Commencement Credential (SACC).

 Social/Emotional Profile: Students require the ability to interact at a social/emotional level that does not require consistent adult supervision.
 Student behavior has minimal impact on their ability to participate in the program.
 The typical student demonstrates the ability to build upon their academic and social experiences.
-The student may or may not receive school-based counseling as determined by their IEP.
+The student may or may not receive school-based counseling and related services as determined by their IEP.